edgecase963/Alvaro/README.md

 # Alvira
 ---

-IoT networking module based on the Socket respository
+IoT networking module based on the Scapy respository